IASTODAY DAILY CAPSULE -NOVEMBER 24 & 25 2019 NOTES [UPSC IAS Current affairs]

 IASTODAY DAILY CAPSULE -NOVEMBER 6 2019 NOTES [UPSC IAS Current affairs]

-Current affairs, Daily hindu notes, Editorial analysis, IAS EXAM, MAINS 2020, Prelims UPSC, PRS NOTES, TARGET 2020, The Hindu Notes, UPSC exam
+Daily hindu notes, Current affairs, Editorial analysis, IAS EXAM, MAINS 2020, Prelims UPSC, PRS NOTES, TARGET 2020, The Hindu Notes, UPSC exam

 IASTODAY DAILY CAPSULES -General Studies-02 IASTODAY CAPSULES are available free -date wise => CLICK HERE Delhi air pollution: Prepare scheme to stop stubble burning, says Supreme Court News The Supreme Court ordered the Centre to prepare a comprehensive national scheme, in consultation with States, within three months to wean small and marginal farmers away from stubble burning, which has been identified as a major source of air pollution choking the national capital.
 Air pollution The Bench also ordered States to distribute crop residue management tools and machines to small and marginal farmers free of cost.
 The States need to use their own funds to finance the scheme.
 The court further ordered an incentive of ₹100 per quintal for small and marginal farmers who engage in the management of the residue of their non-Basmati variety…